 Step Three: Bathe the Buddha!

 And from there you can take the long-handled wooden ladle and use the bowl of water beneath the Buddha to pour water slowly over him.
-You sincerely pray for the merits of bathing the Buddha, purifying our afflictions and defilement of greed, desire, anger, and hatred.
-You should preay for world peace, end to violence, deceit, and evil.
+You sincerely pray for the merits of bathing the Buddha, purifying our afflictions and defilement of greed, desire, anger, and hatred (the three poisons/fires).
+You should pray for world peace, end to violence, deceit, and evil.
 For those who practice Pure Land Buddhism, also pray for our troubled world to be transformed into a pure land so all minds can be guided to the Bodhi path.
 This is the meaning of bathing the Buddha!

 What Kind of Mind Should We Have When Bathing the Buddha?